krausest/js-framework-benchmark/README.md

 runs the test for all frameworks that contain either angular or bob, which means all angular versions and bobril and all benchmarks whose id contain 01_ or 02_
 * If you can't get one framework to compile or run, just move it out of the root directory and remove it from common.ts, recompile and re-run
 * To achieve good precision you should run each framework often enough.
 I recommend at least 10 times, more is better.
 The result table contains the mean and the standard deviation.
 You can seen the effect on the latter pretty well if you increase the count.
+* One can check whether an implementation is keyed or non-keyed via `npm run nonKeyed` in the webdriver-ts directory.
+You can limit which frameworks to check in the same way as the webdriver test runner like e.g. `npm run nonKeyed -- --framework svelte`.
+The program will report an error if a benchmark implementation is incorrectly classified.

 ## How to contribute